Nebraska Divorce Laws

 • Presence of proof of abuse meted out on any household member

-Irrespective of any parental consent or agreement and after conducting a hearing in open court, if the Court concludes that joint custody is in the best interests of the child, then the Court issues orders of placing the minor in joint custody.
+Irrespective of any parental consent or agreement, after conducting a hearing in open court, if the Court concludes that joint custody is in the best interests of the child, then the Court issues orders of placing the minor in joint custody.

 Restoration of name